EmmaTobi/email-client/README.md

 Run `docker compose up`

-Navigate to your browser on http::/localhost:3000
+Navigate to your browser on `http://localhost:3000`

+** Note - Things i didnt do because of time

+Improve frontend ui

+Full Test Coverage